 An application was working a few months back suddenly the app gets crashed with the error Exception ‘open failed: EACCES (Permission denied)’

 I took a paused for a moment and started thinking, What wrong suddenly happen to the project?
 If you read the error, it says something is wrong with the permissions.

 Instantly I checked with the permissions code found everything good when I open Android Manifest found the culprit “WRITE_EXTERNAL_STORAGE no longer provides write access when targeting Android 10+.”

 I open build.gradle and checked target version are changed to API 30 (Android 11) somehow.

 If you are thinking, What is Scoped Storage?
 I’ll clarify to you that Scoped Storage sets a limit to the access file.

 So we got the problem; tell me, Gagan, how to resolve this?
-You can use MediaStore or simply use Legacy Storage policy.
+You can use the MediaStore method or simply use the Legacy Storage policy.

 How to resolve abov error using LegacyStorage?

 We need to pass the single line of code, which will turn off the flag for Android 10+ devices, and you will be allowed to use LegacyStorage.

 Go to the project pane and Click on AndroidManifest and add the highlighted code inside <application>.

 Changes should be like this below sample image.

 Run the application and your application functions will start working again.

 That’s it to resolve Exception ‘open failed: EACCES (Permission denied)’.
-If you are still facing any issues while following this guide, please let us know in a comment section.
+If you are still facing any issues while following this guide, please let us know in the comment section.